 11. ENROLLING IN A DESIGN TOPIC

-Outlines of First Semester Design topics are displayed in the Level 3 Exhibition Space and on the School’s website at anvasStudents should carefully study these topics, and note any enrolment restrictions that may apply.
+Outlines of First Semester Design topics are displayed in the Level 3 Exhibition Space and on the School’s website at http://mc.auckland.ac.nz and on Canvas.
+Students should carefully study these topics, and note any enrolment restrictions that may apply.

 Please do not remove Design topic outlines on display – you are free to make a print copy from Canvas.